SzVarga/TCR-Classifier/README.md

 - `naive`: naive classification based on the clone's incidence (last two time points)
 - `mlr`: multinomial logistic regression model based on the entire measurement calculated from the sampled cells
 - `pca_mlr`: multinomial logistic regression model based on a subset of the calculated measurements (pca)
+- `knn`: k-nearest neighbour classification based on the entire measurement calculated from the sampled cells
-- `pca_knn`: k-nearest neighbour classification based on a subset of the calculated measurements (pca)
+- `pca_knn`: k-nearest neighbour classification based on a subset of the calculated measurements (pca)or

+By setting the `jackknife_only` parameter to `TRUE`, the measurements utilsed for classification can be reduced to the jackknife measurements only.

 ## Dimensionality reduction and feature extraction (pca)
 Scripts using the `pca` method for dimensionality reduction and feature extraction are prefixed with `pca_`. \